muradisgandar/TCPApp/README.md

-#From Client To Server
-Application is used to send file(dosen't matter photo or text) from clent to server
+Application is used to send file(dosen't matter photo or text) from client to server